IOTechSystems/xrt-examples/DeviceServices/opc-ua/README.md

 For more information about the Device Service please review the [OPC-UA Device Service](https://docs.iotechsys.com/edge-xrt22/device-service-components/opc-ua-device-service-component.html) documentation.

-A separate example configuration [alarms](./alarms) has been added to demonstrate OPC-UA alarms.
+A separate example configuration [alarms](./alarms) has been added to demonstrate the OPC-UA event registration component.
 Instructions to register and trigger an alarm can be found [here](./alarms/README.md).

 ## Getting Started